Zev-se/zev.se/zev/content/posts/Building_a_voron_2.4.md

 ![](/images/earth_too_short.jpeg)
 ![](/images/earth_too_small.jpeg)

 - All screws in the kit are stainless steal, it's nice for everything but on page 27 of the TAP manual.
-The two M3x6 FHCS needs to me magnetic.
+The two M3x6 FHCS needs to be magnetic.
 I had to find my own and change these out.
 ![](/images/replaced_screws.jpeg)

 - The cable below is wrongly labled.
 It should say "Power to BED-Power".
 In later kits they've solved this with a sharpie.
 ![](/images/wrongly_labled_cable.jpeg)

-The cable chains are kind of bad quality.
+- The cable chains are kind of bad quality.
 A few of my clips broke.
 As I plan to do a CAN-bus mod I don't care but if you're planning to keep them I would probably change these out.

 ### Notes

 For anyone new here's a breakdown of what is what.
 ![](/images/what_is_what.png)

-RED - Motor turned 90 degrees (see more further down)
+RED - Motor turned 90 degrees (see more further above)

 PINK - This is the on off switch for the heated bed, it's not an invertor as one might think.
 In the Voron documentation this is called the AC BED CONTROL.